Tom-Bom-badil/trovis-modbus/README.md

 <img width="100%" alt="SAMSON TROVIS controllers" src="https://raw.githubusercontent.com/wiki/Tom-Bom-badil/trovis-modbus/images/cover_pic.png" />

-<br/>`trovis-modbus` is an asynchronous Python library for reading from and writing
-to SAMSON TROVIS 557x heating and district heating controllers over Modbus ( compatible OEM variants from SAUTER, YADOS and PEWO are also supported, see below).
+<br/>`trovis-modbus` is an asynchronous Python library for reading from and writing to **SAMSON TROVIS 557x** heating and district heating controllers over Modbus (compatible OEM controller variants from SAUTER, YADOS and PEWO are also covered, see below).

 ## Purpose and scope of this library

 The library `trovis-modbus`:

-- is intended for operational monitoring, and occasional fine adjustment of already commissioned heating systems.
+- is intended for operational monitoring, and occasional fine tuning of already commissioned heating systems.
 It does _NOT_ attempt to reproduce every single controller menu, parameter level, special function, register or coil (there are literally thousands of them).
-It is also not meant as initial commissioning tool for a new heating system.
+It is also not meant as an initial commissioning tool for new heating systems - use the free SAMSON TrovisView for this.
 - provides the auto-discovery and auto-configuration logic required to determine the controller model and its capabilities, the configured hydronic system, the sensor and input assignments, and the relevant controller functions, parameters, and configuration settings.
 - contains the controller-specific data model.
-It knows the available registers and coils, their data types and metadata, the configured hydronic system, and the rules required for safe reads and writes.
+It knows the available registers and coils, their data types and metadata, and the rules required for safe reads and writes.
-- does not create or own the Modbus transport.
-Applications provide a [`modbus_connection.ModbusUnit`](https://github.com/home-assistant-libs/modbus-connection) and may use any backend supported by `modbus-connection`.
+- does _NOT_ create or own the Modbus transport.
+Applications utilizing the library provide a [`modbus_connection.ModbusUnit`](https://github.com/home-assistant-libs/modbus-connection) and may use any backend supported by `modbus-connection` (pymodbus, tmodbus, ...).

 ## Data provided by the library